nextgis/docs_ngweb/source/layers.rst

 Supported versions of WMS protocol: 1.1.1, 1.3

-Then you can add single WMS layers.
-Navigate to a group where you want create WMS layers and in actions pane "Create resource" select "WMS layer" (see :numref:`admin_layers_create_wms_layer`).
+Now you can add individual WMS layers.
+Navigate to a group where you want to create WMS layers and in actions pane "Create resource" select "WMS layer" (see :numref:`admin_layers_create_wms_layer`).

 .. figure:: _static/admin_layers_create_wms_layer_eng.png
    :name: admin_layers_create_wms_layer